 Q. Can I turn my above-ground pool into a saltwater pool?

 It depends.
 If the pool has a metal frame, it’s not recommended to turn it into a saltwater pool since the steel will deteriorate quickly.
 But for a hard-sided pool with a vinyl liner, it’s fairly easy to switch from chlorine to saltwater.
 Homeowners will want to talk with a local pool maintenance company about what kind of saltwater generator will work best, and what type of filters and maintenance supplies are needed.

 Q. Can I Install an above-ground pool on any surface?

 It’s not recommended to build an above-ground pool on just any surface, with the one exception of an inflatable pool that can be moved around.
 Semipermanent or permanent pools need to have a stable, level base to avoid shifting over time and weakening the integrity of the structure.
 It’s best to install an above-ground pool on a tamped surface or even a concrete pad.

 There are also commercial pads that an installer can purchase and cut to match the pool.
 Other options can include solid foam, carpet padding, or flooring underlayment.
 Homeowners will want to choose the option that provides the flat surface and comfort level needed under the pool.

 Q. How long does it take to install an above-ground pool?

 This depends on how much ground preparation is needed.
 Significant landscaping removal and leveling can take at least a day or more.
-From start to finish, it’s best to plan for 1 to 3 days of preparation and construction.
-In terms of installing just the pool itself, an average-size pool can be installed by a team of pros in 4 to 6 hours—much faster than any DIY installation!
+From start to finish, it’s best for homeowners to plan for 1 to 3 days of preparation and construction.
+In terms of installing just the pool itself, an average-size pool can be installed by a team of pros in 4 to 6 hours—much faster than any DIY installation.